 The Gift Aid Small Donations Scheme (GASDS) allows parishes to claim a Gift-Aid style repayment to be received on small cash donations of £20 or less up to a threshold of £5,000 of donated income per year per church.
+(The threshold will rise to £8,000 from April 2016)

 The Church in Wales have asked us to include a note for their parishes: “The Church in Wales strongly endorses the current approach of the Church of England with regard to GASDS.
 This relates both to the guidance it has produced and in its ongoing discussions with HMRC about the scheme.
 It encourages it’s members who access this site to read the available guidance.”